Jessica-IX/ValueGlance-fronend/README.md

 [Access Frontend APP](https://value-glance-frontend.vercel.app/)

 By default, the backend is configured to allow requests only from the deployed frontend (`https://value-glance-frontend.vercel.app`) and from any local `localhost` domains.
-If you want to modify the CORS policy to allow requests from other domains, you can update the `CORS` configuration in the backend code.
+If you want to change it, get a clone of the backend [BackendRepo](https://github.com/Jessica-IX/ValueGlance-backend) and modify the CORS policy to allow requests from other domains.

 ## Run Locally
 1. Clone the repository: